 Also on show was a model Victorian fairground with organ music, and a working coal mine fourteen feet long and eight feet high, made by a Welsh miner named William Phelps.
 The model mine had been displayed at the British Empire Exhibition in 1924 and took Phelps twenty years to make.

-Founded by two toy collectors in 1982, the museum was later bought by a Japanese Corporation which spent £5.5 million on refurbishing it.
+Founded by two toy collectors in 1982, the museum was later bought by the Fujita Corporation which spent £5.5 million pounds on refurbishing it.
+Fujita was run by Kazuaki Fujita, also a toy collector.
 The museum had 120,000 visitors a year and employed thirty people.
-But financial concerns brought about its closure in 1999 and the collections were auctioned by Sotheby’s.
+In 1999, four years after Fujita’s death, the Corporation decided to close the museum saying it was no longer affordable.
+The collections were auctioned by Sotheby’s.

 There are still museums partly or wholly devoted to toys in London.
 Pollocks was established in the 1950s and occupies a lovely old building in Scala Street.
 Amongst the displays is a large collection of toy theatres.
 And the Museum of Childhood, a museum with a fascinating history of its own, has been in East London since 1872 when it opened as the Bethnal Green Museum.
 Initially a rather diverse collection of objects with no clear theme, it began to become more oriented towards children from the 1920s, and was eventually reopened as the Museum of Childhood in 1974.